Water Filter Technology: A Primer

 When you're weighing your options, keep in mind these considerations:

 - EWG provides information on filter technologies that have been certified to reduce common drinking water contaminants.
 We also point to filter types that may reduce the level of contaminants, even if they don't carry a specific certification.
+You can find additional tips for choosing a water filter in EWG’s Healthy Living: Home Guide.

 About the technologies